 Shaving in men with acne-prone skin

 Shaving is an integral part of every men's routine.
-Men that tend to get razor bumps should look for shaving cream (not gel), preferably one for sensitive acne-prone skin.
+Men who tend to get razor bumps should look for shaving cream (not gel), preferably for sensitive acne-prone skin.
 Glycerin and allantoin are excellent ingredients of sensitive skin oil-free shaving creams.

-Exfoliators and scrubs are not a must for men with normal or dry skin.
+Exfoliators and scrubs are unnecessary for men with normal or dry skin.
 Men with very oily skin can exfoliate a mild peeling mask (not more than once a week).
-A better option for men with all skin types is using a pink clay mask.
+A better option for men with all skin types is a pink clay mask.
 These masks absorb oil and increase the skin's glow and freshness without damaging the skin's natural protective layer.